-Procedures and functions provide a way of structuring a program by grouping statements together and referring to them by a single name.
+P rocedures (PROCs) and functions (FNs) provide a way of structuring a program by grouping statements together and referring to them by a single name.
 The statements can be executed from elsewhere in the program simply by specifying the procedure or function name.
+A function returns a value, but a procedure does not.

+The two structures are very similar, but they are used in slightly different circumstances.
+PROCs are used wherever a statement can be executed.
+FNs are used in expressions, wherever a built-in function might be used.
+Whereas procedures end with an ENDPROC statement, functions return using =expression.
+The expression is returned as the result of the function call.
+Functions can return integers, floating point numbers or strings.

+Defining and calling procedures

+Procedure names begin with the keyword PROC, followed by a name.
+The following shows how a procedure may be defined and called:

+'''

+10 MODE 12

+20 PRINT TAB(0,10) "Countdown commencing ";

+30 FOR N% = 30 TO 1 STEP -1

+PRINT TAB(22,10) " " TAB(22,10);N%;

+40

+PROCwait_1_second

+50

+60 NEXT

+70 PRINT TAB(0,10) "BLAST OFF"; STRING$(14, " ")

+80 END

+90

+100 DEF PROCwait_1_second

+110 \text{ TIME} = 0

+120 REPEAT

+130 UNTIL TIME >= 100

+140 ENDPROC

+'''

-In addition, a function returns a value.
-Defining and calling procedures Procedure names begin with the keyword PROC, followed by a name.
-The following shows how a procedure may be defined and called: 10 MODE 12 20 PRINT TAB(0,10)"Countdown commencing "; 30 FOR N% = 30 TO 1 STEP -1 40 PRINT TAB(22,10) " " TAB(22,10);N%; 50 PROCwait_1_second 60 NEXT 70 PRINT TAB(0,10) "BLAST OFF";STRING\$(14," ") 80 END 90 100 DEF PROCwait_1_second 110 TIME = 0 120 REPEAT 130 UNTIL TIME >= 100 140 ENDPROC The important points about procedures are: • The procedure definition must start with DEF PROC followed by the proce- dure name.
-There must be no spaces between PROC and the name. • The procedure definition must end with the keyword ENDPROC. • Procedures are called by the keyword PROC followed by the procedure name, again with no spaces. • Procedure names obey the same rules as variable names, except that they are allowed to start with a digit and may include the character @.
-Procedure names can also include or start with reserved words, eg PROCTO. • The main body of the program must be separated from the procedure definitions by an END statement.
+The important points about procedures are:

+- The procedure definition must start with DEF PROC (or, more simply, DEFPROC) followed by the procedure name.
+There must be no spaces between PROC and the name. - The procedure definition must end with the keyword ENDPROC. - Procedures are called by the keyword PROC followed by the procedure name, again with no spaces. - Procedure names obey the same rules as variable names, except that they are allowed to start with a digit and may include the character @.
+Procedure names can also include or start with reserved words, e.g. PROCTO. - The main body of the program must be separated from the procedure definitions by an END statement.
 That is, you should only enter the body of a procedure by a PROC statement, not by 'falling' into it.
-DEF statements are treated as REMs if they are encountered in the usual execution of a program. - Procedures enable you to split up a large amount of code into smaller distinct sections which are easy to manage.
-The main body of a program can then consist almost entirely of procedure calls, so that it can remain short and easy to follow (since it should be obvious from the procedure names what each call it doing). t Parameters and local Consider the following program: variables 10 REM Draw boxes centred on the screen 20 MODE 12 30 FOR N% = 1 TO 10 40 PRINT "What size do you want the next box to be "; 50 INPUT size 60 IF size<1024 PROCbox(size) ELSE PRINT "Too large" 70 NEXT N% 80 END 100 DEF PROCbox(edge) 110 RECTANGLE 640-edge/2, 512-edge/2, edge, edge 120 ENDPROC b The procedure PROCbox draws a box around the centre of the screen.
+DEF statements are treated as REMs if they are encountered in the usual execution of a program.

+Procedures enable you to split up a large amount of code into smaller distinct sections which are easy to manage.
+The main body of a program can then consist almost entirely of procedure calls, so that it can remain short and easy to follow (since it should be obvious from the procedure names what each call is doing).

+Parameters and local variables

+Consider the following program:

+'''

+10 REM Draw boxes centred on the screen

+20 MODE 12

+30 FOR N% = 1 TO 10

+40 PRINT "What size do you want the next box to be ";

+50 INPUT size

+60 IF size<1024 PROCbox(size) ELSE PRINT "Too large"

+70 NEXT N%

+80 END

+100 DEF PROCbox(edge)

+110 RECTANGLE 640-edge/2, 512-edge/2, edge, edge

+120 ENDPROC

+'''

+The procedure PROCbox draws a box around the centre of the screen.
 The size of this box is determined by the value of the variable edge.
 This variable has the current value of size assigned to it each time the procedure is called from line 60.
 The values being passed to the procedure are known as actual parameters.
-The variable edge used within the procedure is known as a formal parameter. s n l A procedure can be defined with more than one parameter.
-However, it mus always be called with the correct number of parameters.
-These parameters may be: • integers floating point numbers • strings • arrays.
-Procedures and functions 84
+The variable edge used within the procedure is known as a formal parameter.

+A procedure can be defined with more than one parameter.
+However, it must always be called with the correct number of parameters.
+These parameters may be:

+- integers

+- floating point numbers

+- strings

+- arrays.